 Common Causes of Dog Anxiety

 There is no single cause for a dog's anxiety.
-Dogs whose parents had a compulsive disorder are more likely to exhibit these traits.
-At the same time, environmental factors, such as dog owner experience, home environment, and frequency of exercise, will also affect a dog's behavior.
+A dog’s behavior is affected by both genes and, environmental factors, such as dog owner experience, home environment, and frequency of exercise.
 A number of things can trigger anxiety in your dog, including:

 - Car rides